AndrewCarterUK/andrewcarteruk.github.io/_posts/2018-02-20-beating-the-bookmakers-with-tensorflow.md

 The above graph shows how the model developed as it was trained.
 The DNN converges quickly on a solution and achieves an accuracy of 51%.
 This accuracy is slightly below the performance of Bookmakers, Bet365 achieves around 53-54% on the same results.

-The betting return is less stable, and is in the region of a 50% on investment.
-This was achieved by placing 35 bets after considering 172 possible matches.
-However, it is clear there is not enough available test data to generate an accurate betting return figure.
+The betting return is less stable, and is in the region of a 50% return on investment.
+This strategy simulation placed 35 bets whilst considering 172 possible matches.
+It is difficult to generate an accurate betting return figure as the strategy places a statistically small number of bets and there is not much test data.

 The odds used were only from Bet365, and further gains could probably be achieved by shopping around.
 That said, Bet365 often provided the most competitive odds available in the dataset.